 Cinco de Mayo Coloring Pages.

 It is always a hit to let kids color in festive sheets.
 I have included two free printable Cinco de Mayo Coloring Pages below.
-Just click on the image and right click to print or pull image onto to your desktop, open file, and click print.
+Just click on the image and right click to print.
+Or pull image onto to your desktop, open file, and click print.

 This Mexican holiday is a great time to learn a little Spanish language!
-Pick a few easy phrases for people to learn and you can let your guests try to match each of the phrases or words you have written on a piece of paper to the correct things.
+Pick a few easy phrases for people to learn.
+Then, you can let your guests try to match each of the phrases or words you have written on a piece of paper to the correct things.
 It will be a fun guessing game and they can tape it up once they do it correctly.
 Little learners may also enjoy looking through a bilingual children’s book.

 I hope you enjoy these fun Cinco De Mayo party ideas adults for adults and kids.
 These are fun activities for Cinco De Mayo to celebrate the culture of Mexico.
 However you decide to celebrate Cinco de Mayo with your kids, the most important thing is to have fun!
 Do you have any other cinco de mayo ideas that kids would enjoy?
 Share in the comments below!